Album Liner Notes

 salvation and the needs of mankind are prominent & hegemony takes a

-breathing spell. "my soul flew to mansions on high" what's
+breathing spell. "my soul flew to mansions on high" what's essentially true is virtual reality. technology to

-available. not everybody can afford it but it's available. when the cost comes
+wipe out the truth is now available. not everybody can afford it but it's available. when the cost comes down look out! there wont be songs like this anymore.

-any now. by the way, don't be bewildered by the Never Ending Tour chatter.
+bewildered by the Never Ending Tour chatter. there was

-guitarist G.E.
-Smith. that one's long gone but there have been many others
+departure of guitarist G.E.
+Smith. that one's long

-since then.
-The Money Never Runs Out Tour (fall of '91) Southern Sympathizer
+gone but there have been many others since then.
+The Money Never Runs Out Tour

-Tour (early '92) Why Do You Look At Me So Strangely
+(fall of '91) Southern Sympathizer Tour (early '92) Why Do You Look At Me So Strangely

 Tour